AllisonXY/fraud-detection-web-app/README.md

 If need to install packages, run `npm install --save <PACKAGE NAME>` and restart.
 After modification, simply save all and refresh the page.
 No need to restart :)
 ### Backend
-Run `flask-server` then `python main.py`.
+Run `cd backend` then `python main.py`.
 The backend can be accessed at http://localhost:5000.

 ### Guide to Using CSS Templates
 CSS templates and relevant modules used for styling are placed in "frontend/src/assets" folder, where index and components.html provide reference on how to incorporate them into our program.
+Live demo is available at https://www.free-css.com/free-css-templates/page278/ollie.

 ### Development Environment
 * Visual Studio Code